drio/unixmagic/README.md

 ### The other posters

 Did you know Gary created two other posters that never "made it"?
-Not sure about you but prefer the "Unix Magic" one better.
+Not sure about you, but prefer the "Unix Magic" one.

 <div align="center">
 <img src="static/view.50.webp" width="400">